bananaml/serverless-template/README.md

 # How to use this Template repo
 1) Fork this repo

-2) Install the [Banana Github App](https://github.com/apps/banana-serverless) to the forked repo
+2) ~~Install the [Banana Github App](https://github.com/apps/banana-serverless) to the forked repo~~
+	- Note: The deployment pipeline feature is under construction and will be ready for release soon.

+3) Edit `banana_config.json` with your API Key, [found here](https://app.banana.dev)

-3) Tweak the repo to your liking:
+4) Tweak the repo to your liking:
 - `requirements.txt`
 	- this file holds the pip dependencies, which are installed via the Dockerfile.
 	- add or remove your pip packages, one per line.